-Visit one of the city’s most stunning views
+Gaze at the city’s most stunning view

 On St-Paul in the heart of Old Montréal, Hôtel Nelligan boasts one of the city’s most stunning views from the rooftop deck.
 Settle in for an outdoor tête à tête in the summer, or in cooler months, sink deep into one of the armchairs in the lobby or the happening eatery, Méchant Boeuf.
 Reserve a room with a view onto the impressive Atrium.

-Watch the weekly fireworks from a rooftop
+Watch fireworks from a rooftop

-Another hotel with a fantastic rooftop!
+Auberge du Vieux Port is another hotel with a fantastic rooftop!
 Because of its location facing the St-Lawrence River and the Old Port, nothing beats watching the weekly fireworks from the rooftop resto, Terrasse sur l’Auberge.
 The rooms’ exposed brick and flagstone walls and the windows that can open up onto De la Commune add a really special sense of authenticity.

-Home away from home
+Find your home away from home

-Smack bang in the Golden Square Mile
+Clink glasses in the Golden Square Mile

 Sleep in a virtual museum

-Featuring one of the biggest pop and contemporary art collections in Canada, this hotel is a virtual museum.
+Featuring one of the biggest pop and contemporary art collections in Canada, LHotel is a virtual museum.
 Art floods every one of the 56 individually styled rooms plus all the common spaces in this 19th century building, originally the head office of the Montreal City and District Savings Bank.
 The lofty ceilings and grand windows overlooking Old Montréal’s cobblestones will fill you with a sense of history.